“What Prequel taught me is that you can be a developer and still be an incredible entrepreneur.”

 Q: How do BETA Camp lessons apply to Otto?

-A: When I joined Otto as CTO, the immediate problem I found was we were operating purely on assumptions.
+A: When I joined Otto as CTO, the immediate problem I found was that we were operating purely on assumptions.
 There was no research supporting our hypotheses.
-BETA camp teaches to never assume what your users want.
+Prequel's Summer Program teaches you to never assume what your users want.
 As founders, you tend to have a bias towards your product's efficacy.
 The first thing we did was establish a rigorous product vision and project management schedule.
-BETA Camp capitalizes on understanding how to iterate on your product, how to niche down, how to figure out what your users actually want.
+Prequel capitalizes on understanding how to iterate on your product, how to niche down, and how to figure out what your users want.

 Turns out, the idea of an ultimate pet-managing system was a home run.
-We interviewed about 100 people from San Francisco and Toronto, leading us to target middle aged people living in city hubs.
-BETA Camp and Otto taught me that iteration is key to startups.
-As a founder, you must always meet your user’s wants.
-As CTO I establish pipelines to connect our product development with our project vision.
-This was the most valuable lesson BETA Camp taught me.
+We interviewed about 100 people from San Francisco and Toronto, leading us to target middle-aged people living in city hubs.
+Prequel's Summer Program and Otto taught me that iteration is key to startups.
+As a founder, you must always meet your users wants.
+As CTO, I establish pipelines to connect our product development with our project vision.
+This was the most valuable lesson Prequel taught me.

 Q: How has your perspective on entrepreneurship changed?

 A: Programming has been a big part of my life, but never entrepreneurship.
-I identified as a developer that really loved to build and nothing more.
-What BETA Camp taught me is that you can be a developer and still be an incredible entrepreneur.
+I identified as a developer who really loved to build and nothing more.
+Prequel's Summer Program taught me that you can be a developer and still be an incredible entrepreneur.
 Building things that people want is the true connection between all founders.
-BETA Camp shifted my vision away from stereotypes.
-I was a developer and all I needed was the tools to build a startup and team.
+Prequel shifted my vision away from stereotypes.
+I was a developer, and all I needed was the tools to build a startup and team.
 It was a big validation for me.

 Q: What advice would you give to a freshman interested in business/tech?

 A: Don't be afraid to fail.
-When you’re a freshman, the social hierarchy of high school is building up around you.
+When you’re a freshman, the social hierarchy of high school builds up around you.
 Taking risks is frowned upon.
-As you navigate high school, and life as a whole, you are solidifying the person you want to be.
+As you navigate high school and life as a whole, you are solidifying the person you want to be.
 It’s easy to get caught up in what's popular.

 It was only when I started doing things outside of my comfort zone (like applying for fellowships) that my skillset really expanded.
 Try not to let the social structure around you limit your abilities.